JuniorCalva40/ephone/README.md

 ## Ephone
 ePhone is a Single Page Application (SPA) that displays information about technological products.
-The project utilizes Vanilla JavaScript with modules and is packaged with Webpack for improved organization and performance.
+The project is built using Vanilla JavaScript with modules, taking advantage of the modular architecture for better code organization and maintainability.
+It is packaged with Webpack, which optimizes the project's assets and enhances performance.
+The application fetches the product data from a WordPress API, ensuring that the information is always up to date and easily manageable.
+With this integration, ePhone offers a seamless and dynamic user experience while leveraging the flexibility and content management capabilities of WordPress.

 ##### Features
 Displaying a list of technological products.